xma711/notebook/web/css/README.md

-css
+Css
 ----------------------

-html file (without javascript) is a dull file. all the headers, paragraphs, lists, tables will look quite ugly in the browser.
+Html file (without javascript) is a dull file.
+All the headers, paragraphs, lists, tables will look quite ugly in the browser.

-to make them look better, css can be used.
+To make them look better, css can be used.

-to change the looking of element(s), simply use the tag name from the html file, and use {} to add something inside.
+To change the looking of element(s), simply use the tag name from the html file, and use {} to add something inside.
-e.g. an html file has <p> .. </p> stuff, the css file can set looking to all the stuff in this tag by:
+E.g. an html file has <p> .. </p> stuff, the css file can set looking to all the stuff in this tag by:
 p {
   settings...
 }
 this is called "id selector".

-another way is class selector.
+Another way is class selector.
-e.g. the html file has <p class="classname">whatever whatever.</p>.
+E.g. the html file has <p class="classname">whatever whatever.</p>.
-the css file can access any elements with such a class by:
+The css file can access any elements with such a class by:
 .classname {
   settings...
 }